ravi-ivar-7/os/memory-management/04-mmap-files/README.md

 cat test.txt
 ```

-You will observe the program reading the string, making changes via pointer arithmetic (as if it was just memory), and the actual text file on disk (`test.txt`) being modified as a result.
+Observe the program reading the string, making changes via pointer arithmetic (as if it was just memory), and the actual text file on disk (`test.txt`) being modified as a result.